 Tour the Capitol Building

-The Capitol Building is another important landmark in Washington, DC and one that not many people know that you can tour the inside of.
+Visiting the Capitol Building is one of the best things to do in Washington DC.
+It’s another important landmark in the city and one that not many people know that you can tour the inside of.
 Starting your third morning in the city with a tour of the Capitol will help to get you in a political mindset for the rest of the day ahead!
 Free guided tours of the building start at the Capitol Visitor Center, multiple times a day, providing an insightful look into the legislative process and a large chunk of American history.
 During the tour, you’ll explore historic rooms, see the Rotunda, and view impressive artworks and pretty spectacular architecture.
 Due to strict security measures, you must pass through metal detectors and have your bags screened.
 Booking your tour in advance is highly recommended, especially if you’re visiting in peak tourist season (the summer months).

 View Live Proceedings at the Supreme Court